Later Sabeol

 Husabeol or Later Sabeol was a short-lived state during the Later Three Kingdoms of Korea, even though it is not included among the three.
-It was officially founded by the Silla prince Park Eonchang (朴彦昌 / 박언창; son of Gyeongmyeong of Silla) in 919, and fell to Kyŏn Hwŏn's Hubaekje army in 927.
+It was officially founded by the Silla prince Pak Ŏn-ch'ang (朴彦昌 / 박언창; son of Gyeongmyeong of Silla) in 919, and fell to Kyŏn Hwŏn's Hubaekje army in 927.
 Its capital was at Sangju, in present-day North Gyeongsang province.

 Background

-At the end of the Silla Dynasty, the area around Sabeol became an area for struggle with Later Baekje.
+At the end of the Silla Dynasty, the area around Sabeol became an area for struggle between Silla and Later Baekje.
 King Gyeongmyeong of Silla appointed his son Eonchang as the commander of the Sillan forces around Sabeol, and the prince strengthened his military to fight against the Later Baekje army.
 However, the national power of Silla rapidly weakened and the surrounding regions around Sabeol fell and made it isolated.
 Eonchang established the independent state of Sabeol in 918 AD and fought against Later Baekje for nearly ten years.